 My name is Chally.
 I live in Sydney, Australia, where I look after two guinea pigs, a collection of tea cups, and small dreams.
-I’m also a freelance writer; I was first published at four, started writing for a local newspaper column at fifteen, and never want to stop writing.
-Among other things, I’m now twenty-three, non-white, cis, disabled, a woman and a feminist.
-I enjoy feminist science fiction, knitting, Doctor Who, cake and pulling apart preconceptions about the world and identity.
+I was first published at four, started writing for a local newspaper column at fifteen, and never want to stop writing.
+Among other things, I’m now twenty-five, non-white, cis, disabled, a woman and a feminist.
+I enjoy feminist science fiction, knitting, cake and pulling apart preconceptions about the world and identity.
 I consider that I’ve been a feminist all my life but only realised consciously in 2007.

 I started blogging at Zero at the Bone on 20 November 2008, but I guess you could say that I really started 31 December 2008.
 Take everything here as work in progress.
 I blog about my life and social justice, feminism in particular.
 I’m mostly doing it to further causes I care about, express myself, build connections and develop my mind.
 I hope you enjoy it and get something out of it, too.
 You can check out the tags and categories for more.